Skip to main content

 Publication Token 2

-A sequence of alphanumeric characters provided to the Licensee by Colibrio to uniquely represent a specific Publication in the Colibrio License Server system.
+A sequence of alphanumeric characters provided by the Licensee to Colibrio to uniquely represent a specific Publication in the Colibrio License Server system.

 API Secret 3